evert/evert.github.com/_posts/2019/2019-05-26-bigint-firefox-money.md

 Since my last blogpost, the following features were added:

-1. Before all rounding was done using 'Bankers Rounding' a.k.a. 'round half to 0', but since then support has been added for other rounding methods such as 'half away from 0', 'half towards 0' and 'truncate'.
+1. Before all rounding was done using 'Bankers Rounding' a.k.a. 'round half to odd', but since then support has been added for other rounding methods such as 'half away from 0', 'half towards 0' and 'truncate'.
 2. New comparison functions: `isLesserThan()`, `isGreaterThan()`, `isEqual()`, `isLesserThanOrEqual()`, `isGreaterThanOrEqual()`.
 All of this could be